Future Aerospace Oven

 2024/25 - 20 Weeks

 Plane guests love warm meals and airlines have to provide them.
-Currently large aircrafts are equipped with up to 36 identical ovens.
-When airborne and activated, these ovens are the main power consumer on board.
-Flight attendants are stressed to prepare warm meals quickly after take off and are frequently exposed to hot steam exploding in their face or their arms burning on the side of the door.
+Large aircrafts are equipped with up to 36 identical ovens.
+Flight attendants are stressed to start each oven and are frequently exposed to hot steam exploding in their face or their arms burning on the side of the door.
 These ovens are part of an throughly engineered ecosystem which is required to withstand great forces and meet aerospace regulations.

 To address the future of an aerospace oven we wanted to improve the usability of the ovens and also the energy and weight efficiency.
 This concept should be plausible to be launched with the next generation aircraft in five years.